sproutmaster/campuswire-scraper/README.md

 # Campuswire Data Scraper

-This is a simple script that scrapes group info, posts and comments from from Campuswire.
+This script downloads group info, posts, and comments from Campuswire.

 ## Usage